AndreaR2D/Nashville_Housing/README.md

 > Corporation are defined by : LLC; TRUST; GP; INC; TRUSTEE; TRUSTS; TRUST; IRA; INCORPORATED; DREAMINC; LANDTRUST; PLLC.
 If they have one of this attribute in their name, I assume they are Corpo.

+Normalize names

+> Some Land Use names were written differently but mean the same.

 ## Data Visualization

 Viz made with PowerBI